bergben/ng2-img-max/README.md

 [![Join the chat at https://gitter.im/bergben/bergben](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/bergben/bergben?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# Not actively maintained anymore, looking for maintainer
-Unfortunately I don't have time to actively maintain my open source repos anymore.
-If anyone wants to take over, feel free to contact me anytime, I'd be happy if this project still finds use.

 # ng2-img-max
 Angular 2 and beyond module to resize images down to a certain width and height or to reduce the quality to fit a certain maximal filesize - all in the browser.

 This means, the huge image that the user may select will never even need to be uploaded to the server.

 ## Demo
-A simple demo is available as a plnkr: http://plnkr.co/edit/HRi5rQEDCBZb59a0lcPe?p=preview
+A simple demo is available on stackblitz: https://stackblitz.com/edit/angular-ivy-hnhy6v

 ## Browser support
 This module is supported by all major browsers recent versions (IE 10+).